After-Shock/Cloudbox-wiki/FAQ.md

 Challenge validation has failed, see error log.
 ```

-Make sure your domain registrar is pointing to the correct server IP address.
+- Make sure your [[domain registrar|Prerequisites#3-domain-name]] is pointing to the correct server IP address. - Make sure you used the correct domain address in [[settings.yml|Configuring Settings]].